 Once you have your app ready to go, it’s a very simple process to create an APK (a file that will contain your app and allow for easy installation) and submit it to the Google Play Store.
 A single one-off fee of $25 is all it costs — then you’ll be able to upload unlimited apps at any point after.
 Even the review process is automated (no humans are involved), meaning your app will be visible within a few hours.
 The Google Play Store makes it a breeze for people to find and download your app.
 As a “route to market,” this makes it very easy to get the word out and to let people start enjoying your creations.
 Creating something popular on Android is far easier than having success on PC or Mac.

 With just a little bit of basic knowledge, you can create a professional-looking app and release it to an audience of billions in no time.
 Android development is a skill in high demand too.
-Better yet, Java (the official programming language of Android) is the number one language sought by employers!
+Better yet, Java (one of the official programming languages of Android) is the number one language sought by employers!
+The “other” official language is Kotlin, which is similar enough to Java and C# that you should easily be able to transfer your skills to other roles.

 This perfect convergence of factors makes Android an ideal development platform.
 Getting an app released on iOS is considerably harder and means you’ll be reaching a smaller audience.
 Developing for PC means struggling to find a platform to get word out about your device.
 Android development means building apps for the devices in our pockets already and placing them on a store many people check regularly.